 Spinach Layer

-- Stir in mushrooms and cook 5 minutes.
-Stir in tomato paste, cinnamon, oregano, salt, pepper, chili flakes, nutmeg and clove.
-Cook 1 minute.
+- Stir in mushrooms and cook for 5 minutes.
+Stir in tomato paste, cinnamon, oregano, salt, black pepper, crushed red pepper flakes, nutmeg and cloves.
+Cook for 1 minute.

-- Pour in tomatoes, broth and bay leaves.
-Bring to a simmer, reduce to a medium simmer and cook, uncovered, for 15 to 20 minutes (stir occasionally).
+- Pour in tomatoes and vegetable broth, and then add bay leaves.
+Stir.
+Increase the heat to high and bring to a boil.
+Then reduce the heat (to about medium-low) to maintain a simmer and cook, uncovered, for 15 to 20 minutes (stir occasionally).

 Custard

-- In a pot on the stovetop over medium-low heat, melt butter.
-Whisk in flour to form a paste and cook about 3 minutes.
+- Melt butter in a saucepan on the stovetop over medium-low heat.
+Whisk in flour to form a paste and cook for about 3 minutes.

 - Slowly (about ½ cup at a time), whisk in warmed milk.
 Once milk is added, cook for a few minutes, whisking, until thickened before adding more milk.
-Continue doing this until all the milk has been used.
+Continue doing this until all the milk has been used and the mixture nicely coats the back of a spoon.
 This could take about 10 to 15 minutes.

-- Once milk has been used and sauce is thick, stir in pepper, salt and nutmeg.
-Turn off heat and let cool 15 to 20 minutes, stirring every so often to allow it to cool down (as to not scramble the eggs once added to a hot liquid).
+- Once the milk has been used and the sauce is thick, stir in black pepper, salt and nutmeg.
+Turn off heat and let cool for 15 to 20 minutes, stirring every so often to allow it to cool a bit (as to not scramble the eggs once added to a hot liquid).

-- Slowly whisk in egg and egg yolks.
+- Very slowly whisk in egg and egg yolks until it's combined and smooth.
+Set aside.

 Assemble and Bake Moussaka

-- Grease a 9-inch x 13-inch baking or casserole dish with baking spray or oil.
+- Spray a 9-inch x 13-inch deep baking or casserole dish with cooking spray or grease with cooking oil.

 - Layer half of the eggplant on top.
 Next layer half of the spinach.
 Then, half of the lentil sauce, spreading out to have an even layer filling the dish.
 Repeat, starting with eggplant.